-The existence of EU-ETS data, and some fuel usage data in the Pollution Inventory has aided the development of point source data for combustion plant.
-However, the processing of the data from these sources is time-consuming and complex, and the differences between data in the EU-ETS datasets, the PI, SPRI, and ISR, and national energy statistics given in DUKES present serious challenges.
-It is anticipated that further development of the point source data for medium-sized combustion plant will take a number of years and the extent of improvement in the quality of mapping that results, will depend upon developments in the EU-ETS, PI/SPRI/ISR and DUKES data sets.
+The utilisation of EU-ETS data, and some fuel usage data in the Pollution Inventory has aided the development of point source data for combustion plant.
+However, the processing of the data from these sources is time-consuming and complex, and the differences between data in the EU-ETS datasets, the PI, SPRI, and ISR, and national energy statistics given in DUKES present serious challenges with regard to reconciliation.
+It is the mapping teams expectation that the lead time in development of the point source data for medium-sized combustion plant will be 2-3 years and the extent of improvement in the quality of mapping that results, will depend upon developments in the EU-ETS, PI/SPRI/ISR and DUKES data sets.

-The requirement for Part A2 processes, regulated by local authorities, to report emissions to the European Pollutant Release Inventory (EPER) has had a small beneficial impact on the mapping, with some limited additional data becoming available.
-Due to the relatively high reporting thresholds used for EPER, few A2 processes need to provide emissions data, and this limits the usefulness of EPER for UK mapping work.
-The change from EPER to the European pollutant release and transfer register (E-PRTR) for the 2007 reporting year will have an impact on the quantity of data available for use in the mapping.
+Under the European Pollutant Release Inventory (EPER) Part A2 processes, regulated by local authorities, are required to report emissions and this has had a small beneficial impact on the mapping, with some limited additional data becoming available.
+However, due to the relatively high reporting thresholds used for EPER, few A2 processes need to provide emissions data, and this limits the usefulness of EPER for UK mapping work.
+The migration of EPER to the European pollutant release and transfer register (E-PRTR) for the 2007 reporting year is however, expected to have an impact on the quantity of data available for use in the mapping.